Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Software Design

-\paragraph{Simplified Scalar Field (Figure~\ref{fig.software} D).} Since users are in large part interested in the feature extraction power of this approach, we show the result of scalar field simplification in context.
+\para{Simplified Scalar Field (Fig.~\ref{fig.software} D).} Since users are in large part interested in the feature extraction power of this approach, we show the result of scalar field simplification in context.
 As the user adjusts the level of persistent simplification, the scalar field is simplified and overlaid with the original visualization.
-This view can be enabled or disabled on demand using the controls on the right.
+This view can be enabled or disabled on demand using the controls in Fig.~\ref{fig.software} B.

-\paragraph{Histogram (Figure~\ref{fig.software} E).} A histogram is produced, indicating the distribution of (intensity) values of data cubes within the current view.
+\para{Histogram (Fig.~\ref{fig.software} E).} A histogram is produced, indicating the distribution of (intensity) values of data cubes within the current view.
 In addition to showing histogram bins, this view shows the mean as a solid red line and $\pm3$ standard deviations as consecutively lighter red bars.
 This histogram is adapted as the user navigates their view or when the simplification level of the scalar field is adjusted.
 This view is important, as domain experts are interested in quantifying the total flux gained or lost during simplification.
 This is most observable by shifts in the mean.